excellalabs/docker-workshop-2/README.md

-# Getting Started Deploying to Kubernetes
+# Deploying to Kubernetes Workshop

 In this workshop, we will take a containerized application, and go through basic steps to deploy it.